 CBCT plays a very important role in the field of dental implant surgery and maxillofacial surgery.
 This imaging technique allows us to visualise important landmarks in the head and neck area, and to obtain accurate measurements.
 This also means that you will receive better quality treatment.
 Treatment will also be carried out in a very safe manner.

-• For complex root canal treatment cases – to locate canal openings and to check shape and length of canals.
+For complex root canal treatment cases, to locate canal openings and to check the shape and length of canals.

 The process is very similar to conventional full mouth x-ray (OPG).
 No special preparation is required for the procedure.
 Prior to the scan, you will be asked to remove anything that may interfere with the imaging e.g. metal objects in the head and neck region.
 Most of the time, patients are positioned in an upright, stand-up position.
 Once in place, the device will rotate around the head.
 This usually takes about half a minute.
 You will not experience any pain during a CBCT scan.
 No dye injection is required for this procedure.